'Chaos ... coming our way' - Top quotes from the Democratic presidential debate

 “That is a risk that will hurt the American people in a way that we, none of us on this stage, should be willing to risk.”

-“I like Bernie, we came in with each other into the Senate, but I do not think he’s the best person to lead the ticket,” said Klobuchar, a U.S. senator from Minnesota.
+“I like Bernie, we came in with each other into the Senate, but I do not think he’s the best person to lead the ticket,” said Klobuchar, a senator from Minnesota.

-She later spoke directly to voters in states with elections on March 3, Super Tuesday.
+Sanders deflected attacks, particularly from Biden, on his gun rights voting record and addressed a report that Russia was supporting his campaign for the nomination.

-“Super Tuesday states: one-third of America will vote,” she said.
-“Do you want to have someone in charge of this ticket who wants to put forward $60 trillion in spending, three times the American economy?
-I don’t think we do.
-I think that we can get all those bold progressive things done without having someone that is so alienating that we’re going to turn off the voters that we need to bring with us.”
+“Here is the good news, because of all these disgusting and horrific mass shootings, the American people now understand we must be aggressive on gun safety, not dictated to by the NRA and I am proud that I have a D- rating from the NRA and if I get elected, it will get worse than that.”

 Additional reporting by Ginger Gibson and Doina Chiacu; Editing by Colleen Jenkins and Jonathan Oatis